nuxeo/doc.nuxeo.com-content/src/corg/coding-and-design-guidelines/java-code-style.md

 - `DEBUG` logs for additional light diagnostics during execution.
 - `TRACE` logs for heavy diagnostics when the expected output is more than a few lines per request.

-In particular, `DEBUG` logs are important when interacting with external systems.
+In particular, `DEBUG` logs are essential when interacting with external systems.

 Use `if (log.isDebugEnabled())` except if the logged value is a constant string (we hope to improve this in the future by switching to `slf4j` for the logging facade).